jackburkhardt/site-old/content/projects/ge211-spaceinvaders.md

 # Design specifications

-These are the design specifications we submitted for the project:
+These are the design specifications we submitted for this project:

 - The aliens are initially placed in a large grid near the top of the screen
 - The aliens, as a whole block, move slowly to one side of the screen, move down, and then continue to the other side of the screen.